amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 Thus, it is safe to summarize - **Compound Scaling** works!
 But, we're not done yet, there's more magic to be unraveled.

-### Nueral Architecture Search
+### Neural Architecture Search
 Since we are looking at the "**how**" - while so far we know **Compound Scaling** was the main idea introduced - the authors found that having a good baseline network is also critical.

 It wasn't enough to achieve such great performance by picking up any existing architecture and applying **Compound Scaling** to it.
-While the authors evaluated the scaling method using existing ConvNets (for example - **ResNet**s and **MobileNets** in `table-1` before), in order to better demonstrate the effectiveness of this scaling method, they also developed a new mobile-size baseline, called **EfficientNet** using **Nerual Architecture Search**.
+While the authors evaluated the scaling method using existing ConvNets (for example - **ResNet**s and **MobileNets** in `table-1` before), in order to better demonstrate the effectiveness of this scaling method, they also developed a new mobile-size baseline, called **EfficientNet** using **Neural Architecture Search**.

 We understand how they did this is in a lot more detail in a later section of this blog post.

 ### Main Contributions - CS & NAS
-Therefore, to summarize the two main contributions of this research paper were the idea of <u>Compound Scaling</u> and using <u>Nueral Architecture Search to define a new mobile-size baseline called EfficientNet</u>.
+Therefore, to summarize the two main contributions of this research paper were the idea of <u>Compound Scaling</u> and using <u>Neural Architecture Search to define a new mobile-size baseline called EfficientNet</u>.
 We look at both **model scaling** and the **EfficientNet** architecture in a lot more detail in the following sections.

 ## Comparing Conventional Methods with Compound Scaling
-In this section we look at various ways of scaling nueral networks in a lot more detail and compare then with the **Compound Scaling** approach.
+In this section we look at various ways of scaling neural networks in a lot more detail and compare then with the **Compound Scaling** approach.

 Basically, the authors of **EfficientNet** architecture ran a lot of experiments scaling depth, width and image resolution and made two main observations: